-The BID will ensure that the voice of business is represented across the city, and that the work undertaken by the BID is as ‘joined up’ as possible.
+The BID ensures that the voice of business is represented across the city, and that the work undertaken is as ‘joined up’ as possible.

-- Transport and access – Consult with businesses and influence transport and parking plans to ensure that they are appropriate for a major retail, business service and visitor location.
+- Transport and access – Has consulted with businesses to influence transport and parking plans to ensure that they are appropriate for a major retail, business service and visitor location.

-- Represent levy payers and their interests at a range of meetings, including City Centre Action Group, Rough Sleeper Forum and Safety Tasking Group (organised by Canterbury City Council) and various working groups and forums organised by the BID, including the Digital City Working Group, Transport and Access Forum, Landlord’s Forum, Collaborative Marketing, as well as project groups involving wide collaboration across the city, such as Canterbury in Bloom, Purple Flag / Evening and Night Time Economy and the Medieval Pageant.
+- Represents levy payers and their interests at a range of meetings, including City Centre Action Group, Rough Sleeper Forum and Safety Tasking Group (organised by Canterbury City Council).
+The BID has also formed various working groups and forums including the Digital Strategy Forum, Transport and Access Forum, Landlord’s Forum, Collaborative Marketing, as well as project groups involving wide collaboration across the city, such as Canterbury in Bloom, Purple Flag / Evening and Night Time Economy and the Medieval Pageant.

 - Working with partners to improve key entry points to the City – Review and implement a way finding and information strategy, making it easier for people to navigate Canterbury and discover its unique independent offer.